rtts/photog-perl/README.md

 website with nested albums of chronologically sorted photographs.
 It is created by [Jaap Joris Vens][1] who uses it for [his personal photography website][2].
-Photog also has [it's own website][3] with detailed installation instructions, online manual pages, and nice fonts.
+Photog also has [its own website][3] with detailed installation instructions, online manual pages, and nice fonts.

 [1]: http://rtts.eu/about/